LASTING POWERS OF ATTORNEY (LPA)

 If you were to become incapacitated and unable to function, decisions about your finances or health might need to be taken on your behalf.
-Without an LPA, an application would need to be made to the Court of Protection in order for someone to be appointed to make those decisions (your deputy).
+Without a Lasting Powers of Attorney (LPA’s) , an application would need to be made to the Court of Protection in order for someone to be appointed to make those decisions (your deputy).

 The person appointed as deputy may not have been the person you would have chosen and the process is known to take some time.
 The cost is also far higher than that of putting an LPA in place.
 Depending on your circumstances those around you may suffer.
 LPAs should, therefore, be regarded as another insurance policy vital to the ongoing quality of your life and that of your dependents.

 As Standard there are two major forms of LPA:

 Which covers, as it suggests, decisions about your personal welfare including if agreed by you the ability to withdraw life sustain treatment.

 Which is aimed at keeping the normal day to day monetary processes under control.